 Program & Admissions / Occupational Programs

-Shepherds College is a three-year post-secondary educational program that assists young adults with intellectual disabilities in successfully transitioning from school to work, and from home to independent living.
+Shepherds College is a three-year post-secondary school that assists young adults with intellectual disabilities in successfully transitioning from school to work, and from home to independent living.

-Along with studies in the Culinary Arts and Horticultural Studies, Shepherds College offers a general education program that is focused on helping the students develop skills they will need for everyday life.
+Along with studies in Culinary Arts, Technology and Horticulture, Shepherds College offers a general education program that is focused on helping the students develop skills they will need for everyday life.
 This curriculum contains five main categories of learning:

 - Functional Academic Skills

 - Daily Living Skills

 The Functional Academic classes are practical in nature, reviewing and then building on the aptitude each student possesses within the areas of:

 Like the other components of Shepherds College, the intent of these classes is to assist students in their personal transition and pursuit of Appropriate Independence in their work, home, and social life.

 “Your program, from my very, very thorough research of programs for Daniela, is the most complete, by far, in providing everything to make each student reach the highest quality of life and independence for them.
 We are more and more certain that Shepherd's College is where we want Daniela to go.
 I think she would gain tremendously in so many areas of her life.”—Christina Goldstone